Sint Maarten: Etymology

 Due to confusion on early maps, the island was accidentally confused with Nevis and given the name Christopher Columbus had originally given that island in honor of Saint Martin of Tours, when he first sighted Nevis on the saint's feast day on 11 November 1493.

 "Sint Maarten" is Saint Martin in Dutch.

 History

 Pre-colonial

-Sint Maarten had been inhabited by the Amerindian peoples for many centuries, with archaeological finds pointing to a human presence on the island as early as 2000 BC.
+Sint Maarten had been inhabited by the Indigenous peoples for many centuries, with archaeological finds pointing to a human presence on the island as early as 2000 BC.
 These people most likely migrated from South America.
 The earliest identified group were the Arawak people who are thought to have settled around the period 800 BC – 300 BC.
 Circa 1300–1400 AD they began to be displaced with the arrival of the Kalinago people.